microsoft/ComplianceCxE/docs/playbooks/AIP2MIP/Features/UX/SensitivityStatus.md

 !!! note

     *Removing Sensitivity Status from Application Status Bar*: The sensitivity status is hidden by default in the application status bar.
-    This is because it's placement in the status bar is often missed by end-users and is dupicative with the label status in the sensitivity bar near the document title.
+    This is because it's placement in the status bar is often missed by end-users and is unnecessary with the label status in the sensitivity bar near the document title.